top of page

 Todds of Carson Fork tells of the relationships among a small group of Todd relatives: James Todd (1788 NC- ), William Todd (1793 NC- ), William Todd 1816 TN- )Micajah Franklin Todd (1817 TN- ) and their relationship to Joseph Todd (1798 Northern Ireland-1879 IL).

 James 1788, William 1793, William 1816 and Micajah 1817 lived in the Carson Fork area of Rutherford County, Tennessee, an area that decades later became Cannon County, Tennessee.
-The immigrant ancestor of the Todds of Carson Fork is, as yet, unknown.
+The immigrant ancestor of the Todds of Carson Fork is yet unknown.

 Joseph is an invaluable part of this accounting.
 Joseph never lived among the Todds of Carson Fork; he may never have known of his kin already living in America at the time of his immigration here from Northern Ireland; but Joseph nonetheless links the Todds of Carson Fork to not only Joseph but to the common ancestors of Northern Ireland shared by Joseph and the Todds of Carson Fork through Y-DNA.